uhkniazi/Schisto_medip/README.md

 if a feature in each casette gene overlaps with a medip and bs-seq data.
 The data is reported as a bar plot with the null hypothesis of equal proportions tested using a proprtion test.

+# 03_medip_overlap_genome.R
+The script starts with loading the pooled medip peaks object created earlier using 01_dismiss_to_gff.R, and the features list created earlier using the second half of the script create_features_from_gff.R.
+The overlaps of features (query) vs methylation data (subject) is done and the conditional probability i.e. P(y | Theta) - where y is data and Theta is the parameter - is calculated as a multinomial distribution.
+The confidence intervals are calculated by simulation.
+We summarize the data as bar plots with error bars for 95% confidence interval.
+The medip data is also split into groups (7 groups) and distributions calculated for each one separately as well.